godotengine/godot-website/collections/_article/platform-state-in-csharp-for-godot-4-2.md

 ## What's next?

 As new releases of .NET become available, platform support gets better.
 NativeAOT support for mobile platforms is still experimental, and there's currently no support for the web platform.
-The .NET 9.0 release is set to include some improvements to NativeAOT and we may see initial support for the web platform, we'll see what makes it into the release in November 2024.
+The .NET 9.0 release is set to include some improvements to NativeAOT and we may see initial support for the web platform.
+We'll see what makes it into the release in November 2024.

 Using NativeAOT is only one of the ways in which we can add support for more platforms to Godot C# projects, using the Mono runtime is another possibility.
 For a future Godot release, we want to explore bringing back some of the Mono embedding that was available in Godot 3 as an alternative way to support mobile and web platforms.